enupal/docs/docs/enupal-backup/backup/backup-files.md

+---
+date: 2020-05-14
+description: Enupal Backup provides you with powerful control over which files you want to include on your backup besides the database.
+---

 # Backup Files

 Enupal Backup provides you with powerful control over which files you want to include on your backup besides the database.